VenusakaVXT/redux-library/README.md

 # Project idea
 I have consulted the redux library [here](https://github.com/reduxjs/redux) and used TypeScript language to write it.

-*Note: In order for the browser to execute TS code, we must compile from TS to JS.

 # Using the Redux Library
 Open Terminal at the project root directory.